The Man. The Myth. The Legend…and the Museum!

 William F. Cody, or “Buffalo Bill,” was born and raised in LeClaire, IA.
 An early career as a frontiersman and US Army Scout lead him to a flourishing late calling into showmanship with popular tours all throughout the United States and Europe.
 His legacy long outlived his exciting life to inspire people for generations including as the namesake for a popular local museum.

-Established in 1957 by the LeClaire Women’s Club, The Buffalo Bill Museum was formerly located in a storefront consisting of river pilot artifacts, Buffalo Bill memorabilia, local history, and common household items.
+Established in 1957 by the LeClaire Women’s Club, The Buffalo Bill Museum was formerly located in a storefront consisting of river pilot artifacts, Buffalo Bill memorabilia, the Cody Stone of Campo Bonito, local history, and common household items.
 Today, in its new riverside location, it brings to life the history of its namesake alongside multiple other crown achievements in education, innovation, Native American contribution, agriculture, domestic household duties, and the good ole Mississippi River.